cczona/code-of-conduct-diffinator/README.md

 #### opendiff

 Xcode Commandline Tools includes a nice GUI called FileMerge.app, which does word diffs.
-Invoke it at the commandline as`$ opendiff`.
+Filemerge is invoked at the commandline as opendiff.

+`$ opendiff`

 #### wdiff & colordiff

-`$ wdiff BENCHMARK_COC COMPARISON_COC | colordiff`
+`$ wdiff conference-1.md conference-2.md | colordiff`

 (Mac users: these are available from Homebrew.)

 #### gvim

 `$ gvim -d`

 ## Crediting